harshithax03/cyber-saviours/README.md

 <h2>About the project</h2>

-<p>This is a minimalist e-commerce website built with React and CSS.
-This
-website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products.</p>
+<p>Cyber Saviours is a sleek, minimalist website dedicated to cybersecurity solutions.
+Featuring a modern and intuitive design, the site offers easy navigation and a user-friendly experience.
+With clearly defined sections for services, resources, and contact information, it efficiently showcases Cyber Saviours' expertise and offerings.
+The design prioritizes functionality and accessibility, ensuring visitors can quickly find the information they need.</p>

 👉 Live Website: <a href='https://cybersaviours.com'>CyberSaviours official website</a>